timsamoff/InfiniteScroller/README.md

 ## About

-Infinite Scroller tutorials for Mondev on LinkedIn.
+Infinite Scroller tutorials for my _Mondev_ series on LinkedIn.

 ## Tutorials